AxioDev/starbot-forwarder/README.md

 This Discord bot captures audio from a voice channel and forwards it to an Icecast server.
 Multiple users can speak at the same time: the audio is automatically mixed.
-If the bot is kicked from the voice channel, it will reconnect automatically after **30&nbsp;minutes**.
+If the bot is kicked from the voice channel, it will reconnect automatically after **30 minutes**.

 ## Usage